 PLEASE DO NOT APPLY if this will clash with exams, other interviews etc, as the successful candidate will undertake to attend this trip without the chance of bailing at that time!

 There is an initial Rhodes screening process, with a Selection Committee of interviews for the top 6 applications received.
-The provisional Interview date is 21 May 2018 (morning / afternoon), those shortlisted for interview will be emailed of the date and time closer to the day.
+The RU internal Interview date is 30th May 2022 (morning), those shortlisted for interview will be emailed of the time closer to the day.
 Please do not apply if you have other commitments on the day of the interview.
 The top three interviewees will be nominated to the Trust, who then make the final selection and advise us towards the end of June.